Table of Contents

 We have come a long way from watching the same Christmas movies every year to losing count of how many Christmas specials are released each year now.
 Along with Christmas cheers, now filmmakers are experimenting with holiday movies by blending other genres into them.
 And this experiment is 100 percent successful.
 We are here to choose the best ones for our readers.
-And, here are our picks of the best Christmas movies of all time for you to enjoy this December:
+And here are our picks of the best Christmas movies of all time for you to enjoy this season:

 Best Christmas movies